pfrankov/obsidian-colored-tags/README.md

 The main idea of the plugin is to make tags visually different from each other, so you should expect that the **colors may change with upcoming updates**.

-If you need to color individual tags, this plugin is not suitable.
-Try [Colored Tag Wrangler](https://github.com/code-of-chaos/obsidian-colored_tags_wrangler) instead.
+## Supported Languages

+The plugin interface is available in multiple languages:
+- English
+- Deutsch (German)
+- Русский (Russian)
+- 中文 (Chinese)

+The plugin automatically detects language settings and displays the interface in your preferred language.

 >**Limitations:**
 >- Properties tags can not be styled until fixes in Obsidian.
 >- Tags with underscore _ can not be styled properly.

+If you need to color individual tags, this plugin is not suitable.
+Try [Colored Tag Wrangler](https://github.com/code-of-chaos/obsidian-colored_tags_wrangler) instead.

 ## Roadmap
 - [x] ~~Settings for palette size, base chroma, and base lightness.~~